HalabiDaniel/daniels-boilerplate/README.md

 ## Environment Setup

 Getting your API keys configured is straightforward.
-All the environment variables you'll need are documented in the `.env.example` file—it serves as a complete checklist of what to set up.
+All the environment variables you'll need are documented in the `.env.example` file, it serves as a complete checklist of what to set up.

 Before you start any integrations (Convex, Clerk, Stripe, etc.), copy `.env.example` to `.env.local` and fill in your API keys as you configure each service.
 Detailed setup instructions for each integration are provided in their respective sections below.